JuliaLang/www.julialang.org/contribute/creating_package.md

        )
 ```

-The package called "tiddlywinks" can now be created using the template `t`:
+The package called "tiddlywinks" can now be created using the template `t` by running the following line in Julia REPL:
 ```
 t("tiddlywinks")
 ```